By Jonathan Griffin. Editor, SEO Consultant, & Developer.

-So while we can’t be 100 percent certain exactly how RankBrain works, the information does give some interesting insight as to where Google is heading with machine learning and the search results.
-Of course, for more information about what Google is up to more generally regarding AI and Machine learning their public research area on the topic is well worth a look.
+So while we can’t be 100 percent certain exactly how RankBrain works, the information does give some fascinating insight as to where Google is heading with machine learning and the search results.
+Of course, for more information about what Google is up to more generally regarding AI and Machine learning, their public research area on the topic is well worth a look.

 How Influential is it in the Search Results?

-According to the Bloomberg, RankBrain is now the third most significant signal in the Google Algorithm, although we are not sure there is sufficient information for this claim at present.
-This is significant considering there are hundreds of different ranking factors.
+According to Bloomberg, RankBrain is now the third most significant signal in the Google Algorithm, although we are not sure there is sufficient information for this claim at present.
+This is significant, considering there are hundreds of different ranking factors.

-From the excitement and enthusiasm shown by Google for this, it is clear that it is having a significant impact.
-Greg Corrado described it “as having gone better than we would have expected “.
+From the excitement and enthusiasm shown by Google for this, it is clear that it has a significant impact.
+Greg Corrado described it as “as having gone better than we would have expected. "

 Experiments show that RankBrain beat Engineers who were tested against it